reserve-protocol/protocol/docs/collateral.md

 - How to get its price
 - A maximum volume per trade
-- How to claim token rewards, if the token offers them

 A Collateral contract is a subtype of Asset (i.e. `ICollateral is IAsset`), so it does everything as Asset does.
 Beyond that, a Collateral plugin provides the Reserve Protocol with the information it needs to use its token as collateral -- as backing, held in the RToken's basket.